 A new company called Aluminij Mostar was established in 1977 by merging Alumina Factory and Bauxite Mines.
 Aluminium Factory also became an integral part of it after the regular aluminium production start in 1981.
-The period between 1981 and 1990 was characterized by numerous political decisions which reflected economy, so Aluminij was renamed several times as well as its organizational structures and finally in 1990 it was separated from Energoinvest and it had been given a well recognizable name - Aluminij Mostar.
-Ever since then this company has become the bearer of aluminum production in Herzegovina and Bosnia as well, and it has also been the backbone of life in the Herzegovina, Bosnia and Dalmatian Region.
+The period between 1981 and 1990 was characterized by numerous political decisions which reflected economy, so Aluminij was renamed several times as well as its organizational structures and finally in 1990 it was separated from Energoinvest and it had been given a well recognizable name Aluminij Mostar.
+Ever since then this company has become the bearer of aluminum production in Bosnia and Herzegovina, and it has also been the backbone of life in the Herzegovina, Bosnia and, partly, Dalmatian Region.

 This company has grown up in an economical giant, but horrifying events and unfair irony of destiny caused that Aluminij had disappeared in the flames of the Homeland War.
 The company was not spared from the war destructions as well.
 During their attack on Mostar, the Serbo-Montenegrin aggressor also destroyed almost all vital facilities in Aluminij.
 Herzeg-Bosnian Croatian Council of Defence liberated Aluminij on June 12th 1992.
 Aluminij was lying under the ruins and ashes.
 The war damage was estimated at more than 140 million euro.

 Aluminij was surrounded by the apathy of the war's wretchedness.
 In the darkness of 1992, the once busy production facilities and premises were filled with ominous silence, occasionally interrupted by the sounds of the rain pouring through the holes and cracks in the roofs of the robbed smelter.
 And then, Aluminij has risen!